SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/ARCHITECTURE.md

 ```

 The separation:
-- `_CAIRN/tools/changelog/tool.md` — How the changelog works (portable)
+- `_cairn-pkm/tools/changelog/tool.md` — How the changelog works (portable)
 - `_local/data/changelog/` — Your actual changelog entries (vault-specific)

 This keeps tool definitions separate from the data they generate.

 ### Custom templates and views

 If you need templates or dashboards specific to your work (job-specific, personal workflows), put them in `_local/templates/` or `_local/views/`.
-They won't pollute the portable distribution.
+They won't be affected by Cairn-PKM updates.

 ---